How to Compute a Moving Sum: Selection Operators

 \end{example}

 \begin{example} Consider the following binary relation and corresponding selection operator.

 Note that $c *(a * b) = c$ and $(c * a) * b = b$. $R$ is reflexive, non-antisymmetric, non-connected, intransitive. $*$ is idempotent, selective, noncommutative, nonassociative.
-This is another example of an operation where the corresponding relation is intransitive, and for which Slick Deque does not produce correct results even though the operation is a selection operator (see Theorems~\ref{theorem:slick-deque-correctness} and \ref{theorem:slick-deque-transitivity-necessary}).
+This is another example of an operation where the corresponding relation is intransitive, and for which SlickDeque does not produce correct results even though the operation is a selection operator (see Theorems~\ref{theorem:slick-deque-correctness} and \ref{theorem:slick-deque-transitivity-necessary}).

 \end{example}

 The correspondence $* \longmapsto R_{*}$ described in Theorem~\ref{theorem:selection-operators-and-reflexive-relations} may be formulated in alternative ways.
 Instead of the definition $x R_{*} y \Leftrightarrow x * y=y$, we could have used $y * x=y$, or $y * x=x$, or $x * y=x$.
 These are all simply related by the opposite operation and opposite relation defined by